usegalaxy-eu/usegalaxy-eu-tools/README.md

-# galaxy-fr-tools
+# Galaxy FR tools
-List of tools include in Galaxy-FR
+List of tools included in the Galaxy Freiburg instance

 ### Actiavte Conda environment with ephemeris